 Conversely, a buyer should tread carefully when searching for a camp property.
-Make sure that you can break even after all operational costs, which includes original purchase price, property loan interest, renovations, maintenance, insurance, utilities, staffing, supplies, etc., to name just a few.
+Make sure that you can break even after all operational costs, which includes loan expenses, renovations, maintenance, insurance, utilities, staffing, supplies, taxes, etc., to name just a few.
 Never buy without getting an appraisal.
 Banks will generally require the appraisal for any type of property, and won't lend to you unless you are coming in under appraisal value.
 As banks are generally not familiar with special purpose properties such as camps, it can be all that much harder to get a loan, so you'll probably need to come in quite a bit under appraisal for a bank to offer a property loan unless you can put in a significant down payment.
 If you can get owner financing on good terms, this would be ideal, however we have found most sellers are not interested in owner financing or require 40%, at minimum, up-front.

 Massachusetts, 70+ acres, 28,000+ sq feet, mostly in good condition.
 Original asking price, $3.2 million.
-Final sale price, $800,000.
+Final sale price, $800,000

-California, 15 level acres, 19,000+ sq ft in turn-key condition with excellent road frontage and nearby popular tourist village.
+California, 15 level acres, 19,000+ sq ft in turn-key condition with excellent road frontage and popular mountain tourist village nearby.
 Original asking price, $2.5 million.
-Final sale price, $800,000.
+Final sale price, $800,000

-Vermont, 14+ acres, 42,000+ sq ft in turn-key condition with excellent road frontage, large town and popular ski slopes nearby.
+Vermont, 14+ acres, 42,000+ sq ft in modern, turn-key condition with excellent road frontage, built in 2000, large town and popular ski slopes nearby.
 Original asking price, $2.8 million.
 Final sale price, $1,000,000

-Texas, 70+ acres, campground in turn-key condition with lake, high ropes course, pool, newer buildings, etc. Original asking price, $675,000, Final sale price, $675,000.
+Texas, 70+ acres, campground in turn-key condition with lake, high ropes course, pool, newer buildings, etc. Original asking price, $675,000.
+Final sale price, $675,000